Python101sg/Python-Code/README.md

 # Python-Code

-added some files to the code database file bankdb,the code are files marked with .py tushar tweak the code for new registration/account as that was taskes to you
+added some files to the code database file bankdb,the code are files marked with .py tushar tweak the code for new registration/account as that was tasked to you

 1. Bugs fix
 2. Change duplicates